Actual patients

 Watch the video to see how XIAFLEX is thought to work.

-XIAFLEX is an injection given in a doctor’s office by a Hand Specialist with XIAFLEX training.
+WATCH MORE VIDEOSXIAFLEX is an injection given in a doctor’s office by a Hand Specialist trained in XIAFLEX.
 Treatment doesn’t require general anesthesia, and up to 2 cords in 1 hand may be treated during 1 office visit.

 Dupuytren’s contracture may come back—no matter what treatment option you use.
 If your contracture returns after treatment, your Hand Specialist will let you know if XIAFLEX may be used again.